flabbyninja/wekan-develop/README.md

 ## Local Development

 The 'start commands' above use a volume on `wekan-source` to hold data.
-Moving the `root/repos` content here allows editing on an IDE on the local machine, with meteor rebuilding within the container when it detects changes.
+Moving the `root/repos` content locally allows editing on an IDE on the local machine, with meteor rebuilding within the container when it detects changes.

+**NOTE:** Link the `.meteor` subdirectory back to the container filesystem on `/root/repos/wekan/.meteor` or the rebuilds can cause permission issues on the mounted Docker volume that requires restarts

 ## Starting App